lblod/automatic-submission-service/README.md

 Getting the status can be done in the same context as registering a submission, but supply a submission URI instead.
 Look at some examples below.

+### Responses

+The following responses can be returned by this service.
+Error messages are displayed next to the HTTP response code here, but in the actual response, the message is inside a structure like: `{"errors": [{"title": "...message..."}]}`.

+* `400 Content-Type not valid, only application/json or application/ld+json are
+  accepted`: when the content type is not correct.
+This service only accepts JSON and JSON-LD content.
+* `400 Invalid JSON payload, expected an object but found array.`: when the content structure is incorrect.
+Use properly formatted JSON.
+* `400 Invalid JSON-LD payload: property "XXX" is missing or invalid.`: property `XXX` cound not be found in the request, but is needed.
+* `400 Some given properties are invalid: XXX`: `XXX` is a list of error messages describing the problem with the given properties.
+* `409 The given submittedResource <URI> has already been submitted.`: when the service can already find a submission for this URI.
+If you really need to resend this submission, the previous submission has to be deleted first, which is only possible if it is in "concept" status.
+The submission can then be resent.
+* `400 The authentication (or part of it) for this request is missing.
+Make sure to supply publisher (with vendor URI and key) and organization information to the request.`: you need to supply at least `organization:
+  "<URI>", publisher: { uri: "<URI>", key: "XXX" }` with the correct credentials to be able to post a submission.
+* `401 Authentication failed, vendor does not have access to the organization or does not exist.
+If this should not be the case, please contact us at digitaalABB@vlaanderen.be for login credentials.`: this is when the given credentials are incorrect or these credentials do not allow for sending a submission in this organisation.

 #### Examples

 ##### Submission with inline context